Leviathan321/opensbt-core/examples/lanekeeping/donkey/README.md

 # DNN Lane Keeping Testing with Donkey

-This example integrates the case study into OpenSBT presented in the paper X.
+This example integrates the case study into OpenSBT presented here: https://github.com/testingautomated-usi/maxitwo.

-To run the case study you have to Download the Donkey simulator from this link, and a dnn model of your choice from here.
+To run the case study you have to Download the Donkey simulator from this [link](https://drive.switch.ch/index.php/s/fMkAVQSCO5plOBZ?path=%2Fsimulators), and a dnn model of your choice from [here](https://drive.switch.ch/index.php/s/fMkAVQSCO5plOBZ?path=%2Flogs%2Fmodels).

 Install then the requirements by: